Disclaimer:

 Understanding Your Water Usage

 Before you can reduce your water use, it helps to understand where it goes.
-In a typical New Zealand household, the breakdown looks something like this:
+Showers, toilets, laundry, kitchens, and outdoor use account for most household consumption.

 Typical Household Water Use: